hafsa2022/CODSOFT/README.md

-# this repository for intership at CodeSoft
+# this repository for intership at CodSoft